 The infrastructure Test Board (ITB) testing is under way.
 The first results of these investigations are coming in and the issues found will be discussed with IPHC in person in September.

-Jo Schambach from the University of Texas at Austin visited for a week in order to learn the hardware, firmware and software environment for the PXL RDO system.
+Jo Schambach from the University of Texas at Austin visited LBNL for a week in order to learn the hardware, firmware and software environment for the PXL RDO system.
 Good progress was made.
 All of the system firmware and software is now checked into a subversion server at UTA and in a structure that will be useful for multi-site RDO development.
 He has returned to UTA with a working RDO system and will be now actively doing development as part of the PXL team.

 The UTA will take primary responsibility for beam testing the thinned Phase-2 sensors and will fabricate the mechanical holding box and trigger scintillators.
 LBNL will provide all of the sensor and RDO hardware.
 UTA will make the required modifications to the RDO firmware and software needed for telescope readout.

-The PXL group has contacted with Aptek to understand the unexpectedly low yield of 64% total in the pre-scribe thinning method.
+The PXL group has contacted Aptek to understand the unexpectedly low yield of 64% total in the pre-scribe thinning method.
 The process notes indicated that our wafer separated from the adhesive earlier than expected in the process probably leading to the poor yield.
 This is not typical and while they cannot explain this particular case, we can expect a > 90% yield with the prescribe process.
 We expect to send them another wafer for processing.

 Mechanical prototype pieces for the insertion mechanism and for the metrology of sectors are under fabrication both at LBNL and UTA shops.
 Also, work is progressing in the shops on fabricating fixtures required for prototyping with a number of pieces completed.
 These fixtures will then be used again later in building final structures.
 Design work is essentially complete on the mechanical release mechanism that transfers constraint for the insertion mechanism to the detector kinematic mounts.
 Design updates of the PXL storage and transfer box is progressing.
 These updates will make the transfer box compatible with recent developments in the insertion mechanism design.